These procedures must be read in conjunction with the Students Online in Public Schools Policy.

 Department services including, but not limited to, email, calendar, instant messaging, web conferencing, discussion groups, online file sharing and storage, learning management systems, internet access and web browsing that may be accessed using the computer networks and services of the Department.

 Content that is considered unsuitable or harmful to students.
 It includes material that is pornographic, racist, sexist, inflammatory, threatening, hateful, obscene or abusive in nature or which promotes or encourages illegal activities or violence.
+For specific definitions regarding child exploitation material including child pornography and sexting refer to the Child Protection in Department of Education Sites policy.

 School activities that are part of the planned class and/or whole school education of a child.